awesomemotive/WP-Mail-SMTP/readme.txt

 Read our [Gmail documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-gmail-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

+**Elastic Email**

+Elastic Email is a cloud-based email marketing platform offering tools for email campaigns, automation, transactional emails, and analytics, designed for businesses of all sizes.
+Elastic Email offers a limited free plan where you can send emails to your verified addresses.

+Read our [Elastic Email documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-elastic-email-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

 **Mailgun SMTP**

 Mailgun SMTP is a popular SMTP service provider that allows you to send large quantities of emails.
 They provide 5,000 free emails per month for 3 months.